shimoura/human-multi-area-model/README.md

 ```
 bash snakemake_slurm.sh
 ```

+**NOTE**: to run the current version on JURECA cluster (Jülich Supercomputing Centre at Forschungszentrum Jülich), it is recommended to use the modules defined in `config_jureca.yaml` file instead of the conda environment.
+If so, remove the `--use-conda` flag in the `snakemake_slurm.sh` script before running the code line above.

 This script will run the workflow defined in `Snakefile`, which follows the sequence:
 1. read all `*.py` experiment files contained in the `./experiments/` directory. **NOTE**: If you want to run fewer/more experiments, remove/add these files from the `./experiments/` directory.
 2. load necessary modules for MPI and NEST before executing